oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

                 weblogic.serverName=admin-server
 ```

-When a domain's `spec.intrsopectVersion` is changed, the `weblogic.introspectVersion` label of each WebLogic Server pod is updated to the new `introspectVersion` value either when the operator restarts the pod, or when the operator determines that the pod does not need to be restarted.
+When a domain's `spec.intrsopectVersion` is changed, the `weblogic.introspectVersion` label of each WebLogic Server pod is updated to the new `introspectVersion` value, either when the operator restarts the pod or when the operator determines that the pod does not need to be restarted.

 #### Failed introspection